awsugblr/awsugblr/src/pages/blog/2019-09-02-meetup-report-aug-2019-meetup-optimize-your-ec2-costs-by-upto-90.md

 AWSUGBLR organizers would like to thank

-* The speaker: Chakra & Sridhar
+* The speaker: [Chakravarthy Nagarajan](https://www.linkedin.com/in/chakravarthy-nagarajan-7653311a/)  &  [Sridhar Bharadwaj](https://www.linkedin.com/in/sridhar-bharadwaj/) from AWS.
 * Attendees for gathering on a weekend for the meet
 * Locus for hosting the meetup, providing tea & snacks
 * [Bhuvaneswari](https://www.linkedin.com/in/bhuvanas/) for contributing to the meetup report